01pradeep/01pradeep/README.md

-- 👋 Hi, I’m @01pradeep padeliya
+- 👋 Hi, I’m @01pradeep
 - 👀 I’m interested in ...
 Web development and data science.
 - 🌱 I’m currently learning ...
 Html, css, java script
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ...Any useful, learning projects
 - 📫 How to reach me ...
 Pk1692635@gmail.com

 <!---